-No, this is my father’s elder brother’s wife.
+No, this is my father’s older brother’s wife.

-2) A respectful form of address to elder women, similar to aunty
+2) A respectful term used to address elder women, similar to “aunty”

 Aunty, please have a seat here.

-You got 100 grades in Math exam?
+You scored 100 on the math exam?
 You are fucking awesome!

-Xiao Liu works in the city government hall right after his graduation, how lucky he is!
+Xiao Liu works at city hall right after graduating, how lucky is he!

-He only gets to work in there because his family has guanxi.
+He only gets to work there because his family has guanxi.